TemidoRocha/ZTM_VueDeveloper/music/README.md

 Snapshot testing is when two images of an app are compared.
 Images are unreliable because different brwosers and sizes can cause a test to fail.
 Even if it's off by one pixel.
 Jest will serialize a value.
 A serializable value is basically any JS vlue that can be converted to a string.

+#### E2E with Cypress

+End-to-end testing is a way to check if an app is behaving correctly by automaing a browser to mimic user behaviour.
+Creating a program that can click links, fill out forms, scroll around, etc.

+- This tests have the following problems:

+1. slow
+2. unreliable
+3. difficult to debug

+Extremely usefull for seeing the app fully functional without having to manually test everything.
+They allow you to see if everything is working together unlike unit and snapshot testing.

+What should we be testing:
+We should have the minimum E2E tests.
+Major user actions (authentication)

+Cypress Config function:
+fixturesFolder -> are files taht hold data that can be used in different tests integrationFolder -> tests files for cypress screenshotsFolder -> cypress allow to save screenshots videosFolder -> cypress allow to save videos supportFile -> this files will load before the cypress runs.
+Run commands that can be performed in any tests like logging in